wv11/cs30-major-project/proposal.md

 # Proposal

-For my final project, I'm going to be creating an adventure story game
+For my final project, I'm going to be creating an adventure story game that will include battles between the player and characters, with certain aspects being inspired by Undertale.

 ## Needs to have list

-- thing 1
-- thing 2
+- At least 1 battle between a character and the player
+- At least 5 characters in the story
+- Let the player choose their character
+- Music, theme songs for each character (made by me)
+- The ability to choose some dialogue, which can result in different things happening depending on what the player has chosen
+- Ending scenes, one for winning, one for losing
+- Hp bars for both the player and character

 ## Nice to have list

-- thing 1
-- thing 2
+- 3 battles between different characters and the player
+- Get the players name, and have it used in story dialogue
+- Have the dialogue text gradually write out instead of all appearing at once